What Are the Five Warning Signs of Prostate Cancer?

 What should I do if I have prostate cancer symptoms?

 If you are displaying one or more signs of prostate cancer, be sure to promptly consult with a physician.
-Even benign (noncancerous) prostate conditions like prostate enlargement warrant timely medical attention, so don’t delay seeking treatment.
+Even benign prostate conditions like prostate enlargement warrant timely medical attention, so don’t delay seeking treatment.
 And, like most other malignancies, prostate cancer is usually more easily treated when it is detected at an early stage.
+When you visit an experienced medical provider, they’ll be able to pinpoint exactly what’s causing your symptoms and recommend the course of treatment that’s best suited to your specific needs.